-The Post 9/11 GI Bill is a bit different than its predecessors and there are some facts veterans will want to know about before they weigh their options.
+The Post-9/11 GI Bill is a bit different than its predecessors and there are some facts veterans will want to know about before they weigh their options.
 This bill was created in 2008 to update the older version put in place for World War II veterans.
-Soldiers can become eligible for this benefit in as little as 30 days of continuous service, but most find the 100% benefit mark is reached after 36 cumulative months in uniform.
+The Forever GI Bill, which became law in 2017, expands eligibility for military education benefits to more veterans and gives them more time to use those benefits.

-Benefits under the Post 9/11 GI Bill can also be earned by those eligible for the now-outdated Montgomery GI Bill.
-Veterans can convert their benefits solely to the Post 9/11, or choose to exhaust Montgomery benefits before pursuing benefits under the Post 9/11.
+Benefits under the Post 9/11 GI Bill can also be earned by those eligible for the Montgomery GI Bill.
+Veterans can convert their benefits solely to the Post-9/11, or choose to exhaust Montgomery benefits before pursuing benefits under the Post-9/11.
 It’s best for veterans to consider the options closely before converting.

 - Benefits are not taxable.
 Veterans do not have to claim GI Bill proceeds on their taxes, nor do they need to report them to the Internal Revenue Service.

-- Post 9/11 GI Bill students can receive up to $2,000 for a certification of licensing exam or a work-study program.
+- Post-9/11 GI Bill students can receive up to $2,000 for a certification of licensing exam or a work-study program.
 The amount is prorated based on the fee charged for the exam.
-The bill also pays up to $1,000 a month for tutoring assistance with a maximum of $1,200.
+The bill also pays up to $100 a month for tutoring assistance with a maximum of $1,200.